renmengye/pysched/README.md

 jobs pending, this would likely to clog the slurm scheduler.

 Usage scenario 1:
-You have several hundreds set of hyperparameters to run cross validation, but you only have limited resources within a large computational cluster.
+You have several a hundred sets of hyperparameters to run cross validation, but you only have limited resources within a large computational cluster.
 You would like to parallel the jobs with a maximum factor, and run all the jobs in a queue.
 You would also like to define job dependencies so that the hyperparameter the your next set of experiments can come from the best ones chosen from the current set of experiments.

+Check out multi_job_example.py for this usage scenario.

 Usage scenario 2:
 You have 100K images to run through conv-net.
 And after each image is done, you